m-albert/scu_lab_course_ia/book/challenge.md

 ## Your task

 1. Segment the cells in each image and export the results to a csv file.
 For this, you can use either write a **Fiji macro** or a **Jupyter notebook**.
-In case you choose the latter, you can use the provided notebook `notebooks/challenge.ipynb` as a starting point.

 1. In a **Jupyter Notebook**, load the csv file and calculate the **dose-response curve** (i.e. number of cells per well vs drug concentration).
 Create a plot of the dose-response curve and determine the **IC50** (the concentration at which the drug inhibits cell proliferation by 50%).